Timusan/timusan.github.io/ja/stories/web-shop.md

 	  <li>What is the message I want to tell these people?</li>
   </ul>

-<p>Shisaa.jp will help you to form your idea as best as possible, guiding you in the process.</p>
+<p>shisaa.be will help you to form your idea as best as possible, guiding you in the process.</p>
 </div>

 <h3 class="steps"><span>Step 2</span> Setup the shop structure</h3>